StrayFeral/custom_numbers/README.md

 > NOTE: Subsystems are not supported and I do not plan to implement this
 > feature.

+> NOTE: This module supports only positive numbers.

+> NOTE: This module supports only custom integer numbers.
+Custom
+> floating point numbers are not supported and will never be.

 ### QUICK RECAP ON EXISTING AND WELL-KNOWN NUMERAL SYSTEMS